awandahl/doi_policy/README.md

 ### Overview

-Digital Object Identifiers (DOIs) will be assigned to eligible research outputs deposited into our institutional repository.
+Digital Object Identifiers (DOIs) will be assigned to eligible research outputs deposited into our institutional repository DiVA or KTH Data Repository.
 This process ensures that each output is uniquely identified and can be reliably cited and accessed.

 ### Key Principles

 1. **Uniqueness**: Each DOI assigned will be unique to the specific research output, ensuring that it can be distinguished from other works.
 2. **Persistence**: DOIs are designed to be persistent, meaning they will remain valid even if the location of the output changes over time.
-3. **Compliance with DataCite**: All DOIs assigned must comply with DataCite's guidelines and standards, ensuring interoperability and consistency across different repositories and systems.
+3. **Compliance with DataCite or Crossref**: All DOIs assigned must comply with DataCite's or Crossref's guidelines and standards, ensuring interoperability and consistency across different repositories and systems.
 4. **No Duplicate DOIs**: Researchers are discouraged from registering duplicate DOIs for the same content from different providers, as this can lead to citation and versioning issues.

 ### Process for DOI Assignment

-1. **Submission**: Researchers submit their research outputs to the institutional repository, ensuring they meet the eligibility criteria.
+1. **Submission**: Researchers submit their research outputs to the institutional repository DiVA or KTH Data Repository, ensuring they meet the eligibility criteria.
 2. **Review**: Repository administrators review the submissions to confirm they meet the eligibility criteria and are properly formatted.
-3. **DOI Registration**: Once approved, a DOI is generated and registered with DataCite or another approved DOI registration agency.
+3. **DOI Registration**: Once approved, a DOI is generated and registered with DataCite or Crossref.
 4. **Metadata Creation**: Comprehensive metadata is created and linked to the DOI, facilitating discovery and access to the output.

 ### Versioning